Irena Jůzová: Life

 Jůzová is a graduate of the Academy of Performing Arts in Prague.
 She also studied at and Professor Aleš Veselý's School of Monumental Art from 1990 to 1994, and worked as an assistant professor at the same school from 1995 to 2006.
 In 2008 she became an associate professor in the field of Visual Art – Intermedia Art at the Academy of Fine Arts in Prague (AFA).
 During her studies, she received several studio awards from the AFA and participated in many exhibitions.
 In 1992 at the European Biennale of Young Artists Germinations 7 in Grenoble, France, she received the award for the Best Interactive Work for her piece entitled Table for Twenty Players (1992).
 In 1993 she was selected by the AFA to participate in the 4th Biennale of European Academies of Visual Arts in Maastricht.

-She has won a number of scholarships and participated in several residencies, such as at Sculpture Space, INC., New York City, Arts Links Residencies of LBMA Video Annex, Museum of Art Long Beach, California, and the Cité internationale des arts in Paris.
+She has won a number of scholarships and participated in several residencies, such as at Sculpture Space in Utica, New York, Arts Links Residencies of LBMA Video Annex in Museum of Art Long Beach, California, and the Cité internationale des arts in Paris.

 In 2007 she was the first artist to represent the Czech Republic at the 52nd Biennale of Modern Art in Venice, Italy, with her independent project.
 The work in the Series Collection was designed for the Czechoslovak pavilion in the Giardini di Biennale gardens.
 Her project was commended by the Czech Ministry of Culture at the National Gallery in Prague, which organized an exhibit of her work in 2008 in the Trade-Fair Palace, entitled Echoes of the Venice Biennale, which traced the origin of the long-term Series Collection project.